pjungwir/ios-async-talk/talk/slides.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .notes No need to subclass NSOperation.
+.notes Everything is in one place: more readable.
+.notes But that block is no longer reusable, not testable: tradeoff.
 .notes But now there's no place to call setCompletionBlock, so back to trampolining.